forestgrape/coronavirus/economics.md

 ### Goal
 Make capital services available to everybody by designing a framework which makes it attractive to hand out small and medium size funds.

-### Experiences with Tools increasing the Availability of Capital Services
+### Experiences with increased Availability of Capital Services
 * Community Reinvestment Act (CRA) in the US: federal regulator rate banks how well they invest into different neighborhoods especially if they invest into low- or mid-income communities.
 The rating is considered for approval of bank mergers, acquisitions and such.
 (W Kenton, updated 18.8.2020, investopedia.com)
   * "Using recent empirical evidence, I demonstrate that over the last decade CRA has enhanced access to credit for low-income, moderate-income, and minority borrowers at relatively low cost, consistent with the theory that CRA is helping to overcome market failures."
 [Barr](#barr)
   * "CRA loans have a statistically significant positive effect on small business growth" [Rupasingha](#Rupasingha)